Mohanavadivel-git/caasworkshop/lesson3.3.md

 - edc1h1-file-extreme
 - edc1h1-file-performance

-> NOTE: Block volumes CANNOT be attached to multiple container instances at the same time - file volumes CAN.
+> :exclamation: Block volumes CANNOT be attached to multiple container instances at the same time - file volumes CAN.
 Mounting and cross-mounting are only for file based storage plans - block storage plans cannot be concurrently mounted.

 ### Access Types

-- Single User (RWO)
+- Single User (RWO - Read Write Once)
+  - The volume can be mounted as read-write by a single node
-- Shared Access (RWX)
+- Shared Access (RWX - Read Write Many)
+  - The volume can be mounted as read-write by many nodes
-- Read Only (ROX)
+- Read Only (ROX - Read Only Many)
+  - The volume can be mounted read-only by many nodes

-> NOTE: Need to provide shared access if you want multiple applications to be able to write to it (e.g FTP Server)
+> :point_right: Need to provide shared access if you want multiple applications to be able to write to it (e.g FTP Server)

 ## Exercise